JKCorder/JKCorder.github.io/docs/03-corr.md

 This number (the correlation) can never be large than 1.0 and never be smaller than -1.0.
 The farther the number is from zero, the larger the effect of $X$ on $Y$.

-### Limits of the correlation coefficient
+### Three important limits of the correlation coefficient

-Three important cautions about correlation.

 #### Correlation is most useful as a relative measure {-}